Liborius Ndumbukuti Nashenda

+St. Mary's Cathedral, Windhoek where Nashenda was appointed in 2004.

 Liborius Ndumbukuti Nashenda, O.M.I. (born 4 April 1959 in Oshikuku, Omusati Region) is a Namibian Roman Catholic archbishop.

-He was ordained a priest on June 25, 1988.
-On November 5, 1998, he was appointed Auxiliary Bishop of Windhoek, and was ordained on February 7, 1999, as the Titular Bishop of Pertusa.
-On November 14, 2004, he became Archbishop of Windhoek, serving from St. Mary's Cathedral.
+He was ordained a priest on 25 June 1988.
+On 5 November 1998, he was appointed Auxiliary Bishop of Windhoek, and was ordained on 7 February 1999, as the Titular Bishop of Pertusa.
+On 14 November 2004, he became Archbishop of Windhoek, serving from St. Mary's Cathedral.

-St. Mary's Cathedral, Windhoek where Nashenda was appointed in 2004.

 On Heroes' Day 2014 he was conferred the Most Brilliant Order of the Sun, Second Class by President Hifikepunye Pohamba.
-Currently, Ndumbukuti is serving twenty-five years as a Bishop and is based at St Mary's Cathedral, Windhoek.
+In 2024 Ndumbukuti celebrated 25 years as Bishop.
+He is based at St Mary's Cathedral, Windhoek.